5 (6 Reviews)

 🛏 Overnight Stay: Homestay in Kaza

 📝 Note: Most stops today are above 4,000 m.
-Move slowly, breathe deliberately, drink water consistently, and inform the Trip Captain immediately if you feel unwell
+Move slowly, drink water consistently, and inform your driver immediately if you feel unwell.
+Rest well tonight — Day 7 is the most dramatic day of the entire Spiti Valley Full Circuit and starts before dawn

-Highlights: Key Monastery, Hikkim Post Office, Langza fossil village, Komic
+Highlights: Key Monastery, Hikkim Post Office, Langza fossil village, Komic, Kibbar, Chicham Bridge, Kaza café culture and market

 🌄 Early Departure from Kaza:

-• 🚗 Early start is essential — this is the longest and most dramatic day of the entire Spiti Valley Full Circuit
+• 🚗 Drive toward Losar and then up toward Kunzum Pass — the highest point of the entire Spiti Valley Full Circuit

-• 📏 Total distance: approximately 115 km to Chandratal · Duration: 7 to 9 hours depending on stops and road conditions
+• 📏 Total distance: approximately 220 km to Manali · Duration: 9 to 10 hours with stops

 🏔 Kunzum Pass (4,551 m):

-• 🛕 Brief stop at Kunzum Mata Temple — tradition says you circle the temple before crossing the pass
+• 🛕 Brief stop at Kunzum Mata Temple — circle the temple clockwise before crossing.
+Most mountain drivers do this instinctively

 🍽 Meals: Breakfast and Dinner included